Tips for EU nationals in the UK

 This was later adopted by the United Kingdom upon Joining the EEC in 1973.
 Since then, citizens of the European Union (EU) and the European Economic Area (EEA) as a whole have enjoyed the right to live and work in the United Kingdom free of restrictions, so long as they remain a qualified person.

-On 31st January 2020, the UK has ceased to be a member of the European Union and has entered a transition period, which will last until the end of this year.
-During the transition period the UK continues to apply EU law and allow the free movement of people.
-On the 1st January 2021 free movement will end.
+On 31st January 2020, the UK ceased to be a member of the European Union and entered a transition period which lasted until 31 December 2020.
+During the transition period the UK continued to apply EU law and allowed the free movement of people.
+Free movement ended on 1 January 2021.

 Migrate UK recommendations:

 To qualify for a status under the EU Settlement Scheme (EUSS) an EU, EEA or Swiss citizen must be habitally resident in the UK before 11pm on 31st December 2020.

 EU, EEA and Swiss citizens who have been habitually resident in the UK by 11pm on 31 December 2020 must apply for a status under the EU Settlement Scheme (EUSS) by 30 June 2021.
 Their family members who arrived to the UK after 31 December 2020, or have not arrived, may yet still be eligible for a status under the EUSS provided they meet certain requirements.

 As of 24 August 2020 qualifying family members of the people of Northern Ireland are able to apply for an immigration status under the EUSS.